Clinical programs help you develop skills and practical experience

-SEED provides low-cost legal and business assistance to small and emerging businesses in the local community. -More
+Law students in this clinic help provide low-cost legal and business assistance to small and emerging businesses in the local community.
+More about the SEED Clinic.

 In this clinic, you will help real-world clients file trademark applications under the supervision of licensed attorneys.
 More about the Trademark Clinic.

 The Civil Litigation Clinic assists low-income clients who are experiencing housing problems.
 Cases are referred to the clinic from Community Legal Aid Services, Inc.

 Students interview clients, investigate the case and prepare the case for court.

 Students with a legal intern certificate may represent clients in court under the supervision of the clinic attorney.

 Students have the opportunity to practice in the Akron Municipal Court, Stow Municipal Court and Barberton Municipal Court.
 Students may also appear in administrative hearings at the local housing authority.

 Students also conduct community presentations on landlord-tenant issues.